msg555/dustapi-docs/docs/_build/dustapi.rst

   \ :ref:`entity<class-entity>`\ @ *follow_target*\ ()

-    If not null then x/y positions of the effect will be interpretted as an offset of the follow_target entity.
+    If not null then x/y positions of the effect will be interpreted as an offset of the follow_target entity.
 This can be controlled in each axis by toggling \ :ref:`follow_x<method-effect-follow_x>`\  and \ :ref:`follow_y<method-effect-follow_y>`\  as well.